 For many families, the holidays are about coming together.
 This means spending lots of time with loved ones while juggling all the different needs that come with that.
 These few weeks are a time of celebration, not division.

-This is precisely why someone who is thinking about divorce may choose to hold on a bit longer, waiting until things calm down in the new year before officially filing.
+This is precisely why someone who is thinking about divorce may choose to hold on a bit longer, waiting until life settles back into the normal routine in the first quarter of the new year before officially filing.

 Divorce interest, filings spike right after the holidays